rottytooth/Valence/readme.md

 The parser is functional but not finalized.
 While testing continues, the grammar may change.

 IN PROGRESS:
-* More complex / more representative sample programs
+* Support for queue type in interpreter
-* Interpreter with parallel execution
+* Some valid readings in the Parser are not generated, mostly with heavy use of brackets
-* Transpile to JS instead of pseudo-code
+* Bug fixes for casting

 ## Instructions